Dedicated to research, scholarship and creative work

 The Graduate School at URI numbers nine colleges serving 2,000+ students and offering 100 master’s, Ph.D. and professional degree programs.

 Research and field work opportunities abound at URI with many programs offering experiential learning at some of the country’s leading companies.
-And URI’s location offers students access to major East Coast cities and the Atlantic Ocean.
+And URI’s location offers you access to major East Coast cities and the Atlantic Ocean.

 For your convenience, we offer an online application process.